Armandpl/portfolio/resume.md

 ### Nov 2019 - Feb 2020

 * I built a computer vision pipeline from the ground up.
-The aim of the project was to detect objects on images from an embedded system.
+The aim of the project was to detect objects on images taken by an embedded system.
 I set up labeling tools, trained the model and prepared it's deployment to production.
 The main challenge was the small size of objects to detect (<16px).
 The model achieves 88% average precision (0.88 AP@0.5).

 ## Front-end developer at [JEECE](https://www.jeece.fr/)